Compassion Fatigue Symptoms

 It’s also a great idea to journal when you can and make time for positive reflection throughout the week.
 Meditation and gratitude journaling might sound cheesy, but they can make a difference — especially when you’re being exposed to different types of trauma.

-Taking Care of Yourself Is Taking Care of Others
+Taking Care of Yourself is Taking Care of Others

 When you work in a role that requires you to take care of others, it’s important to care for yourself first and foremost.
 If you’re burnt out and tired, then you’re less likely to be able to perform at your best.
 If you can’t perform at your best, then someone else could get hurt.

-If you are experiencing compassion fatigue symptoms, remember you’re not alone and treating your symptoms early is going to benefit those around you too.
+If you are experiencing compassion fatigue symptoms, remember you’re not alone, and treating your symptoms early is going to benefit those around you too.
 Luckily, therapy can help.

-Click here to book an appointment today.
+Get in touch to book an appointment today.